IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-2.markdown

 ## Create your first Streams application in SPL

-Now that we have gone through the basics, we are going to write a simple application that covers these concepts.
+Now, it's time to write an application that covers the basic concepts.

 The application will: